benjypng/logseq-osmmaps-plugin/README.md

 ## Step 2

 A map will be drawn on the page.
 You can then continue to create markers.
 The plugin looks for block properties `coords` and `waypoint`, where the latter is for creating routes (see below).
 For `coords`, you can either enter the latitude and longitude of the place in the formats below, or simply attach a Google Maps link.
+Clicking on the marker will bring you to the corresponding block.

 An example of such a block would be:

 ```
 Jurong Bird Park